jcwright77/engaging_cluster_howto/README.md

 -   parallel filesystem.
 Run your parallel codes here.
 Note the name.

     lustre : /nobackup1/<username> .
-1 PetaByte of storage for engaging
+1 PetaByte of storage for engaging, no quota for now, so monitor your usage.

 -   file transfers
     -   scp ('nix) : `scp localfile.txt <username>@eofe7.mit.edu:local/relative/path`